Client(s): Bill & Melinda Gates Foundation, University of Manitoba

-Technical Expertise: Newborn and Child Health
+Technical Expertise: Maternal, Newborn & Child Health

 Uttar Pradesh (UP) is the most populous state in India, with over 200 million inhabitants, 42% of whom are under the age of 15.
 UP scores low on the human development index (in 2005 it was ranked 16 of the 17 states measured) with approximately 30% of the population living below the poverty line.
 In spite of a well-established health infrastructure and substantial state resources, UP also lags behind other states on mortality reduction and on almost all other indicators of basic health services.
 According to the 2012 Annual Health Survey, UP had the highest neonatal, infant, and child mortality rates and the second highest maternal mortality ratio of the nine states surveyed.

 UP’s public health system suffers from a wide equity gap.
 Delayed and uneven budget allocations, poor quality of services, limited technical capacity, and weak systems for monitoring, logistics, and human resource management all contribute poor quality services.
 Uptake of services by the state’s most vulnerable populations is also low due to both access and demand issues.

 JSI Research & Training Institute, Inc. (JSI) is partnering with the University of Manitoba under the Uttar Pradesh (UP) Technical Support Unit (TSU) project, which is funded by The Bill & Melinda Gates Foundation.
 The UPTSU provides techno-managerial support to the GoUP for the implementation of the Government of India’s (GoI) RMNCH+A strategy at scale and otherwise enhance ‘implementation capacity’ at the block, district, divisional and state levels, particularly in high priority districts.